What is Shouting Often Written In?

-Louder, faster, and higher pitched are common verbal cues we often use when emphasizing something in speech.
+Louder, faster, and higher-pitched are common verbal cues we often use to emphasize something in speech.
 Similarly, in the digital world, we use ALL CAPS to convey the same idea.
-However, all-caps can grab attention in the wrong way and can come across as shouting or aggressive.
+However, all-caps can grab attention in the wrong way and may come across as shouting or aggressive.

 The Start of All-Caps and Shouting

-Capital letters have been around for decades and were quite commonly used to set apart text and convey importance.
+Capital letters have been around for decades and were commonly used to set apart text and convey importance.
 But why did everyone suddenly associate all-caps with shouting?
-Well, part of the blame may go to bloggers who would hash out on old “Usenet newsgroups” — a sort of proto-Reddit — over what capital letters meant.
+Well, part of the blame may go to bloggers who would hash out on old “Usenet newsgroups“—a sort of proto-Reddit—over what capital letters meant.

 The History of All-Caps

-While this might be quite hard to believe the association all-caps being seen as shouting isn’t a recent internet development.
+While this might be quite hard to believe, the association of all-caps with shouting isn’t a recent internet development.
 Before the 8th century A.D., people mainly used capital letters in the Roman alphabet, to add importance.

 And it doesn’t end there as writers have also used capital letters to convey anger in the early days of typewriting.
 The Linguist John McWhorter dates the use of all-caps back to writer and pianist Philippa Schuyler in the 1940s.
 Canadian author L.M.
 Montgomery used emphasizers like capitals and italics in her writings and a newspaper in 1856 used the phrase “This time he shouted it out in capital letters”.